-3.3.3.4.1.
+3.3.2.4.1.
 Collection merging

 As of Spring 2.0, the container also supports the merging of collections.
-This allows an application developer to define a parent-style <list/>, <map/>, <set/> or <props/> element, and have child-style <list/>, <map/>, <set/> or <props/> elements inherit and override values from the parent collection; that is to say the child collection's values will be the result obtained from the merging of the elements of the parent and child collections, with the child's collection elements overriding values specified in the parent collection.
+This allows an application developer to define a parent-style st/>, <map/>, <set/> or <props/> element, and have child-style to say the child collection's values will be the result obtained from the merging of the elements of the parent and child collections, with the child's collection elements overriding values specified in the parent collection.